[Interview] How EU diplomacy is helping a Philippine journalist

 People needed scientific fact and lucid official information more than ever, Ressa, who studied molecular biology at Princeton University in the US, said.

-But at the same time, global social media platforms, such as Facebook and Twitter, meant that lies were everybody's problem, no matter who said them first, she warned.
+But at the same time, the global reach of online platforms such as Facebook and Twitter meant that lies became everybody's problem, no matter who said them first, she warned.

 "Some Philippine officials said bananas were a cure.
 Right?
 Incredible," Ressa said.

-"In the battle for facts, we [free societies] have to act like an atom bomb went off in our information sphere," she said, referring to how social media platforms could spread that type of nonsense.
+And "in the battle for facts, we [free societies] have to act like an atom bomb went off in our information sphere," she said, referring to how Facebook, Twitter, and other apps were spreading that type of nonsense.

-"The three biggest problems we're dealing with right now are climate, the battle for truth and facts, and now this battle with the virus - these are global in scope," she added.
+"The three biggest problems we're dealing with today are climate change, the battle for truth and facts, and, now, this battle with the virus - these are global in scope," she added.

 "We have to hold the line," she said.